benob/pyrogue/docs/documentation.md

 Print the content of an array to the terminal.
 Mainly useful for debugging.
-Only positive values are displayed. `chars` is a string where each character corresponds to the symbol printed for value of the array equals to its index.
+Only positive values are displayed. `chars` is a string where each character corresponds to the symbol printed when an array value equals its index.
 `bg` and `fg` are optional strings for selecting colors for the corresponding characters.
 The colors are denoted by characters '1-9a-f' corresponding to 16 basic ANSI terminal colors.